Oued Fes: The historic water network of Fez

-Historic bridges over the Oued Bou Khrareb
+Historic bridges

 The Oued Bou Khrareb is crossed by several historic bridges inside the medina, some of which were first built before the unification of the two shores into a single city in the 11th century.
-There were once at least six bridges, reportedly built by the Zenata emir Dunas ibn Hamama in the early 11th century, before the unification of the two cities by the Almoravids later in the same century.
-Other scholarly sources, however, attribute at least some of the bridges to the Almoravid period (late 11th to early 12th centuries) when the two early cities of Fes were unified.
-Many of them were destroyed in subsequent floods in the early 14th century, and only some of them were rebuilt by the Marinid Sultan Abu Sa'id at the time.
+There were once at least six bridges, reportedly built by the Maghrawa ruler Dunas ibn Hamama in the early 11th century, before the unification of the two cities by the Almoravids later in the same century.
+They have since been repaired or rebuilt many times.
+The 14th century historian Al-Jazna'i reported that the Almoravid ruler Yusuf Ibn Tashfin (d.
+1106) built six bridges, which were named Abu Tuba, Abu Barquqa, Bab al-Silsila, Sebbaghin, Kahf al-Waqqadin, and er-Remila.
+Many of them were destroyed in the floods of 725 AH (1324 or 1325 CE) and some were subsequently rebuilt by the Marinid sultan at the time, Abu Sa'id (d.
+1331).
+Some bridges have disappeared but their names have endured as local toponyms.
+A study by María Marcos Cobaleda and Dolores Villalba Sola states that two of the Almoravid bridges are still preserved.
+Historian Roger Le Tourneau estimated that the three main bridges today date back to the Almohad period at least.

-Of the bridges that remain today, the Qantra Bin el-Moudoun ("Bridge Between the Two Cities") is the northernmost of them, followed to the south by the Qantrat Sebbaghin ("Bridge of the Tanners") and by the Qantrat Terrafin ("Bridge of the Cobblers") just north of Place R'cif.
-Another bridge, the Bridge of Sidi al-'Awwad, was located further south but likely disappeared during the 20th century when the river was covered by the modern paved road.
-The Bin el-Moudoun Bridge, believed to date from the time of Emir Dunas ibn Hamama, was considered one of the most picturesque, being located amidst a stretch of rocky rapids.
+Of the bridges that remain today, the Qantrat Bin el-Mudun ("Bridge Between the Two Cities") is the northernmost of them, followed to the south by the Qantrat Sebbaghin ("Bridge of the Tanners"; also known as the Bridge of Gzam Ben Zakkoun) and by the Qantrat Terrafin ("Bridge of the Cobblers") just north of Place R'cif.Another bridge, the Qantrat Sidi al-'Awwad ("Bridge of Sidi al-'Awwad"), was once located further south, in an area where the river is now covered by a paved road.
+Traditionally, the three most important bridges were those of Bin el-Mudun, Terrafin, and Sidi al-'Awwad, each of which were located along a major thoroughfare of the Andalus quarter (the eastern shore).

+The Bin el-Mudun Bridge, believed to date from the time of Dunas ibn Hamama, was considered one of the most picturesque, being located amidst a stretch of rocky rapids.
+María Marcos Cobaleda and Dolores Villalba Sola attribute it to the Almoravid period.
 It has a span composed of three arches but only the central one is still visible today.
-The Sebbaghin Bridge, also known as the Khrashfiyin Bridge (or Khrachfiyine in the French transliteration), is believed to have been originally built by Emir Dunas and restored or rebuilt by the Marinids in the 14th century.
-The Terrafin bridge, originally named Qantrat Bab al-Silsila and now found on the northern edge of Place R'cif, is also believed to date initially from Emir Dunas in the 11th century.
-It is notable for having been lined with shops on both sides, a feature still partly visible in its structure today.
+The Sebbaghin Bridge, also known as the Khrashfiyin Bridge (or Khrachfiyine in French transliteration), is believed to have been originally built by Dunas ibn Hamama and restored or rebuilt by the Marinids in the 14th century.
+The Terrafin or al-Tarrafin bridge, originally named Qantrat Bab al-Silsila, is found on the northern edge of Place R'cif.
+It is also believed to date initially from Emir Dunas in the 11th century, while María Marcos Cobaleda and Dolores Villalba Sola attribute it to the Almoravid period as well.
+It is the only bridge in Fes to be lined with shops on both sides, similar to many medieval European bridges.